oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/discover-env-details-api/discover-env-details-api.md

-3. You will see a similar output as below, you will see that the local clone pluggable database is on a lifecycle state of **PROVISIONING**
+3. You will see a similar output as below; you will see that the local clone pluggable database is on a lifecycle state of **PROVISIONING**

   ![local clone pluggable database](./images/clonepdb.png " ")